lindluni/actions-runner-manager/README.md

     cat <private_key_file> | base64
 ```

+**Warning**: Because users are expected to pass their Authorization tokens in the Authorization header, you should never
+run the Actions Runner Manager in production with TLS disabled.

 ## Running the Server

 **Security Notice**: Actions Runner Manager should never run in non-TLS mode when in production.
 Users should configure